This is an independent study, self-paced course.

 Law enforcement, private crash reconstructionists, and engineers

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
-Hence, you must be committed to the course and invest the time necessary for successful completion.
-You should plan to dedicate approximately forty hours to the course activities.
-Course must be completed within 30 days upon registration.
-Once the 30-day period has ended, you will no longer have access to the course.
+You should plan to dedicate approximately 40 hours to the course activities.
+You must be committed to the course and invest the time necessary for successful completion.

 Computer requirements: You will complete the course entirely online.
-A dependable broadband internet connection with a Windows or Mac computer is required.
+A dependable broadband internet connection with a Windows or Mac computer and Adobe Acrobat Reader (free download) are required.
 Some assignments will require you to upload a PDF, JPG, or scanned image of a diagram in order to complete a project.

 This course is not eligible for certificate discounts.